File Storage for VPC profiles

 File Storage profile overview

 When you create a file share, you select the share size and IOPS performance that is available, based on a file storage profile.
-All new file shares are created based on the high-performance dp2 profile.
+Currently, all file shares are created based on the high-performance dp2 profile.

-File shares that were created during the beta and limited availability phases with either the IOPS tier profiles or custom IOPS profiles can continue to operate based on these profiles.
-You can
+File shares that were created during the beta and limited availability phases with either one of the tiered profiles or the custom profile can continue to operate based on these profiles.
+You

 profile or switch to another previous generation profile.
 However, you cannot use the previous profiles when you create a file share, and only the file shares with the dp2